philipce/nifty/Documents/Style.md

 ##### File Header

 Every file ought to have a header that indicates purpose, original author, original creation date, contributors, license, and, copyright.
+The header is strictly limited to 100 character line length.

 ```
 /*******************************************************************************